sunny-kim-92/Amici-Link/README.md

 caseTitlesArr.js - Array of case titles, provides index number which is used for charts and articles

-dloadPDF.js - Function to programmatically download PDFs of each amicus brief.
-PDFs that are hosted on supremecourt.gov are skipped.

 filersArr.js - Array of groups that have filed amicus briefs for each case.
 Gathers from the title as listed on SCOTUSblog.com